Essay guidelines

 If your subject is pre-assigned by your teacher or instructor, you can pass this step.
 If not, there are a few tips you should consider when choosing your topic.

-- Be certain that your subject is suitable for critical analysis.
+- Make sure that your subject is suitable for critical analysis.
 If the subject does not make or evoke any debatable claims, you cannot analyze it critically.

-- Since you need to examine different opinions on your subject, choose a widely discussed topic.
+- As you need to examine different opinions on your subject, choose a widely discussed topic.
 This will make your essay writing more manageable.

 -